YaoChengLab/StomaVision/TRAIN.md

 ## Step 6: Modify the training script

-We prepare a shell script `train.sh` for better visulisation.
+We prepare a shell script `train.sh` for better visualization.
 A couple of basic settings need to be updated as to your development environment before training.

 - `--device`: set to `cpu` if you use CPU on M1, set it to `0` (i.e. GPU index) if you are using cuda-enabled GPU.
 - `--data`: a YAML file defining the location of datasets and labels.